ihucos/plash/README.md

 A plash containers is a Linux processes that was started with the help of plash.
 Typically you start a plash container with the `plash run` subcommand.
 E. G. `plash run 23 cowsay hi`.
 Since plash containers are just Linux processes you can list them with `ps` or `top` and kill them with `kill`.

 ### Plash macro
 A plash macro may also be referred as a build command.
 Macros are instructions used to build images.
 One example is the `apt` macro which installs any given package or packages with the `apt` package manager.
+A more complete example for the usage of the `apt` macro could be: `plash build --from ubuntu:focal --apt nmap`.
 Internally a macro does nothing more than to emit shell code that is executed when an image is build.
 Use `plash —help-macros` to list all macros.

 ### Plash build file
 A plash build file is a file containing a set of macros.
 Building an image from a build file can be achieved with following command `plash build —eval-file ./my-plash-build-file`.
 Interestingely `eval-file` which is used to "run" build files is itself a macro.
 As macros emit shell code so do plash build files.